MasonEgger/website/docs/blog/posts/011-deliberate-practice.md

 p=ht
 $$

-where $p$ is promotion, which is determined by the product of the number of hours you work $h$ and the number of tasks $t$ you finish(1).
+where $p$ is getting a promotion, which is determined by the product of the number of hours you work $h$ and the number of tasks $t$ you finish(1).
 { .annotate }

 1. Oooooh.
 Pretty math plugin for markdown.
 Me likey.

 Bottom line, I _highly_ recommend you _don't_ dedicate your practice time to doing more work for your employer.
-It never ends well.
+It never ends equitably.

 ### Work for Yourself